 We have a wide-range of orchestral instruments available for use by students in departmental ensembles.
-For a full list of available instruments, contact Jim Sharpe in the box office (8.30-11.30am).
+For a full list of available instruments, contact Helen Gillie in the music reception.
 Enquiries about the percussion instruments should be made to Dr John Stringer.

 Wind instruments: piccolo, alto flute, cor anglais, E flat clarinet, bass clarinet, contrabassoon, C/D trumpet, bass trombone, soprano saxophone, alto saxophone, tenor saxophone, baritone saxophone

 Percussion instruments: timpani (2 sets), baroque timpani, vibraphones (2), marimba, xylorimba, xylophone, glockenspiels (2), tubular bells, celeste, Adams temple blocks (6), Adams Granite blocks (5), suspended cymbals (15+), tam tams (2), full ranges of tom toms, timbales, roto toms, over 50 handheld percussion instruments

 The department houses instrument sets from all over the world including Asia and Africa.
 These include:

 Indian: sitar, tabla, tambura, vina, sarod, sarangi, flute, harmonium